rajnathsah/rajnathsah.github.io/_posts/2019-11-17-python-questions.md

 ```

 ##### 27. How to show all files recursively of a directory?
-Using os.walk, all directory, sub directory and files can be read.
+Using os.walk, all directory, sub directory and files can be listed.
 ```python
 import os